Skrubbadubba/HoaryDash/hoarydash/CONFIG.md

     borders: false
 ```

-A current limitation is that there are no per-screen theming, meaning if you set sensors with a transparent backgrounds, they will appear so on every screen, which mioght not look the best on the tiled layout.
+A current limitation is that there are no per-screen theming, meaning if you set sensors with a transparent backgrounds, they will appear so on every screen, which might look good on the centered layout but not so much on tiled.

 ### Dashboard-level theme fields